 11. What do some people love maximalist shoes while others do not?

 So far, those that swear by Hokas seem to all suggest that the extra cushion feels great, but it’s the reduction in leg fatigue over longer distances and shorter recovery time that are most appreciated.
 There’s also the notion that the high level of foam helps slow the rate of pronation in a less harsh way than a firm media post.
 Those that don’t like them typically say they’re too heavy or too awkward or too expensive.
 There are plenty of good blogs about maximalism, including this one at Minimalist Running Shoes and this one from Australian ultrarunner and fitness writer Andy DuBois.

 12. Are there any track runners training in Hokas?

 Yes.
-Former Villanova middle-distance runner Nicole Schappert, a 27-year-old post collegiate runner who has found success on the track as a post-collegiate runner, has recently started running in Hokas.
+Leo Manzano, the 2012 Olympic silver medalist in the 1,500m run, is training in Hokas.
+Hoka even made him a pair of spikes.
+It’s not likely that they’ll go to market with those, but you never know.
+Also, former Villanova middle-distance runner Nicole Schappert, a 27-year-old post collegiate runner who has found success on the track as a post-collegiate runner, has recently started running in Hokas.
 She ran near-world-class times in the 800m (2:02) and 1,500m (4:06) in 2012, but was sidelined with injuries much of last year until she started doing some of her training in Hokas.
-The current models of maximalist shoes aren’t built for high-end track speed, but there are lighter and sleeker models on the way as soon as this summer.
+The new Clifton shoe is the lightest and sleekest model of Hoka yet and, while not a track racing flat, it can be used for longer repeats.
 The brand also recently signed 26-year-old former UConn runner Mike Rutt, who on Feb.
 8 helped his New Jersey/New York Track Club surpass the previous world record in the 4×800-meter relay while finishing second to a team that set the new world record.
-And, rumor has it, that Hoka is developing prototypes of racing flats and track spikes.